CivicActions/ssp-toolkit/docs/ssp.md

 ### AC-3: Access Enforcement

-> The information system enforces approved authorizations for logical access to information           and system resources in accordance with applicable access control policies.

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: AWS account management.